owenwu811/multi-cloud-configuration/README.md

-# I built a terraform module that can be used to host a full-stack web application across both AWS and Azure clouds for failover and for business critical applications.
+# I built a Terraform module that can be used to host a full-stack web application across both AWS and Azure clouds for failover and for business critical applications.

 #current known bugs that I discovered during testing:
 #azure resource groups needed to be manually deleted using the management console.
 Terraform destroy would delete all infrastructure except Azure resource groups.